kfjahnke/envutil/README.md

-arguments which instruct the plugins to behave in a certain way. envutil doesn't deal with all these arguments separately but uses OIIO infrastructure code to make them 'palatable' to OIIO.
+arguments which instruct the plugins to behave in a certain way. envutil doesn't deal with all these arguments separately but uses OIIO infrastructure code to make them 'palatable' to OIIO. envutil can accept such parameters and pass them on to OIIO.
-Most arguments are simple single values, and they can be passed as key-value assignments, like this: --oiio key=value Some arguments require additional type information - especially those which take several values.
-For these, lux uses a special
+To pass OIIO configuration parameters, pass one or several '--oiio' parameters.
+The OPTION part is usually of the form

+    <plugin>:<attribute>=<value>

+so you'd pass this to envutil:

+    --oiio raw:ColorSpace=sRGB

+This would instruct the libraw plugin to produce pixels in sRGB when loading raw images.
+Internally, the datum is treated as a mere key/value pair; typos do not necessarily trigger an error but may result in the desired option not being set, so check carefully.
-syntax: an OIIO typestring is suffixed to the key, separated by an '@' sign, like "--oiio key@typestr=val val ..." note the quotes: if there are several values, they have to be separated by space or tab, so the entire argument is quoted to 'hold it together'.
-Here's an example, configuring the libraw plugin to load an image without EXIF rotation applied and in
+Some options require additional information about the data type of the value - especially when it's a datum consisting of several values (e.g. an ROI specification).
+OIIO can accept type information, and envutil has special syntax to pass it to a plugin: an OIIO typestring is suffixed to the key, separated by an '@' sign, like "--oiio key@typestr=val val ..." note the quotes: if there are several values, they have to be separated by space or tab, so the entire argument is quoted to 'hold it together'.
-sRGB:

-    envutil --facet IMG_1234.CR2 rectilinear 65 0 0 0 \
-            --oiio raw:user_flip=0 --oiio raw:ColorSpace=sRGB \
-            --output thumbnail.jpg --width 320

-This can become rather verbose, so if you have parameterization which re-occurs several times, you can put the arguments into a file - just put one in each line, no backslashes needed, and cat them into the argument list, like this:

-    envutil ... $(cat arglist.txt) ...

 Please consult the [OIIO documentation on class TypeDesc](https://openimageio.readthedocs.io/en/stable/imageioapi.html#data-type-descriptions-typedesc) about possible values for data types - most of the time, you can get by without passing a type, and the common types are simple lower-case strings like 'int'.
-Note that there is no check on the values you pass.
+Note again that there is no check on the values you pass.
 If you don't get the expected behaviour, check for typos - OIIO will accept any arguments: if you pass a key which is not recognized, this will simply have no effect.